 2. Romanesque - Gothic

-By the end of the first millenium, Christianity had spread through much of the Western world.
+By the end of the first millennium, Christianity had spread through much of the Western world.
 The architectural style of Medieval Europe, for example, was characterized by massive stone structures designed to elicit a feeling of piety and reverence.
 These early structures were devoid of sculptural ornamentation, and relied more on painted frescoes.
 This Romanesque style was replaced by the more ornate Gothic style.
 We see spires appearing, round arches morphing into pointed arches, and the ornate use of religious carvings and sculpture.

 3. Renaissance - Baroque